Ben4566/Calculator/README.md

 ## What is the Project?

 The goal of this project is to build a software-based scientific calculator that supports a wide range of mathematical and statistical operations.
 The focus is on accuracy, usability, and reliability.
-The application is designed to run as a command-line application with an optional graphical user interface (GUI).
+The application is designed to run with a graphical user interface (GUI).

 ---